GAIC land and administration

 - Make a payment under a staged payment arrangement, or

-- Pay the GAIC under a work-in-kind agreement
+- Address the GAIC as set out under a work-in-kind agreement

 Removal of a GAIC recording